dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * some of you have ideas, don't worry but take a step back and do some more ideating
 * Think outside of what is useful to Dartmouth students
 * startup advice is wrong - don't always have to solve a problem you yourself face
-  * we have all the same problems - finding out events/parties, waiting in line at kaf, buying stuff
+  * we have all the same problems - finding out events/parties, waiting in line for the pong game, buying stuff
-* new event apps, social network clones, and marketplaces have been attempted before and you might find it more rewarding to build something that challenges you.
+* event apps, social network clones, and marketplaces have been attempted before and you might find it more rewarding to build something that challenges you.
 * sometimes can't be solved - event planning for instance - just needs everybody to use the same platform